Park Hee-soon: Relationship and marriage

+Philanthropy

-In 2010, Park involved in charity project in Chad.
+In 2010, Park was involved in a charity project in Chad.
 It was to fulfill his promise to his best friend, late Park Yong-ha.
-The school, named after late Park Yong-ha, was founded on September 18th, finally fulfilling Park's wish of helping to shape a brighter future for the children of Chad.
-It was documented by "Hope TV", a special documentary revolving around this special school was broadcast October 22nd.
+The school, named after late Park Yong-ha, was founded on September 18, finally fulfilling Park's wish of helping to shape a brighter future for the children of Chad.
+It was documented by "Hope TV", a special documentary revolving around this special school was broadcast on October 22.